b09/javascript_notes/super_notes.md

 >Note: Assert will only show us one failing test at a time.
 Comment out any failing tests before moving on

-This is better than nothing but it isn't very descriptive or expressive.
+Better than nothing but not very descriptive.

-Another potential issue that we could encounter when using  `equal()` is that, as we can see from the above AssertionError, it uses JavaScript's abstract equality operator (`==`).
+Another potential issue that we could encounter when using  `equal()` is that it uses JavaScript's abstract equality operator (`==`).

 If the two parameters are of different types then JavaScript will first try to find a common type for them before determining whether or not they are equal.